megaganjotsingh/megaganjotsingh/README.md

 * ♥️ Exploring new places

-* 💁🏻I share my Insights, Tricks, and Tips on iOS development on my LinkedIn.
+* 💁🏻I share my Insights, Tricks, and Tips on app development on my LinkedIn.

 ### My iOS Certificates 🎖